openshift-pipelines/pipeline-service/exploration/argocd-external/docs/argocd.md

 # Argo CD registration

+When using a central instance or service for Argo CD, external clusters need to get registered to it.

-The [images/argocd-registrar directory](../images/argocd-registrar) directory contains the logic used for registering the clusters to Argo CD.
+The [images/argocd-registrar directory](../images/argocd-registrar) directory contains the logic used for that.

 ## Run